-At Alderson Broaddus University, we understand the importance of protecting the information we maintain.
-I am writing to inform you of an incident that may have involved some of your information.
-This notice explains the incident, measures we have taken, and some steps that you may consider taking.
+Lakeview Loan Servicing, LLC ("Lakeview") understands the importance of protecting the information we maintain.
+We are writing to inform you of an incident that involved some of your information.
+This notice explains the incident, measures we have taken, and steps that you may consider taking.